.

 Population dynamics and migration flows have critical influences on the evolution of labour markets, on the volatility of business cycles and housing markets, and on regional and economy-wide economic growth and development.
 New Zealand's economic history has been characterised by volatile migration flows, and by large internal migration movements that have had an important influence on the acquisition and loss of labour market skills, on regional development, the development of our cities, and on asset prices, particularly house prices.
 The recipient of the 2013 Award has, for more than 30 years, pursued the study of population change, economic aspects of migration, trans-Tasman migration and regional development, and has made important contributions that have dealt with “economic matters of direct relevance to New Zealand”.

 His contributions to understanding population change and regional development have improved our understanding of the spatial dimensions of employment change, and of how demographic change and regional competitiveness are connected.
 He has developed stochastic models for regional population projections and models to support long-term regional planning.
 His research has improved our understanding of the relationships between international trade and migration, the labour market impacts of migration, the effects of migration on income growth and income convergence, the creation of relationship capital, and international travel.
-His research has significantly advanced our understanding of the determinants of trans-Tasman migration and its influence on labour markets and eco
+His research has significantly advanced our understanding of the determinants of trans-Tasman migration and its influence on labour markets and economic development in Australasia.

 An outstanding feature of the work of this year's recipient is that while his research has focused particularly on New Zealand, his work has attracted world-wide interest.
 He has held visiting positions in Australia, the United States and the Netherlands, and has twice been appointed Foreign Professor at the University of Tsukuba in Japan.
 He is an adjunct Professor in the Department of Spatial Economics at VU University Amsterdam, an associate of the Centre for Research and Analysis of Migration at University College London, and a Research Fellow at the Institute for the Study of Labor in Bonn.
 His empirical research is characterised by the application of advanced econometric techniques to answer questions of contemporary importance to demography and spatial economics.
 He is a leading international contributor to the development and application of meta-analysis and is himself one of the most cited economists internationally in his field.
 He is an elected Honorary Fellow of the Royal Netherlands Academy of Arts and Sciences and of the Academia Europaea.